TonyIvchenko/playground/README.md

 If you omit the port for `disasters` or `ctscan`, `PORT` defaults to `8080`.
 The `test` service only needs `make run test`.
 `make smoke` currently supports the browser apps plus the web services with `/health`.
 The `test` service is still checked through the dedicated README-local-run path instead of the HTTP smoke helper because it is a Redis-backed worker, not a web app.
+Browser apps now also serve the shared token stylesheet at `/shared/browser-tokens.css`, so base browser UI tokens can stay aligned across the repo.

 Set service-specific environment variables as needed: